Breast self-awareness: The importance of knowing what’s normal for your breasts

 “Breast awareness is knowing what’s normal for you,” she advises.
 “Every woman should know ‘This is what my breast should look or feel like.’”

 Each person’s breasts are different.
 The key is to spot variations from what is normal for you.
-And if you see or feel a change, call your doctor right away.
+And if you see or feel a change, call your doctor or other health care provider right away.

 Too often, people postpone making that call.